nanobox-io/nanobox-docs/source/getting-started/configure-app.html.md

   image: nanobox/postgresql
 ```

-The [boxfile documentation](/app-config/boxfile/) covers all the options available in the `boxfile.yml`.
+The [boxfile.yml documentation](/app-config/boxfile/) covers all the options available in the `boxfile.yml`.

 ### Engines & Images
-Engines and Images define what to use when provisioning your app's web, worker, and/or data services and how they should be configured.
+Engines and images define what to use when provisioning your app's web, worker, and/or data services and how they should be configured.
 Engines define the runtime for **web and worker components**.
 Images define the service to use in **data components**.

 #### Engines & Images in the boxfile.yml
 ```yaml